pockethost/pockethost/docs/production.md

 - Update `./gitbook/releases` with latest relevant fixes.
 - Create a new discussion on PocketHost forum
 - If major release, create announcement on PocketBase forum
-- Use `yarn version --patch` for patch release and tag with git
+- Use `pnpm version --patch` for patch release and tag with git
 - Use `scripts/build.sh` to rebuild everything
 - Use `scripts/pm2.sh` to run in prod mode